kildor22/mm-github-pages-starter/collections/_poems/Clock work.md

 </p>

 <p>
-I know how to love and see my own value-- I don't think any other toy can do that.
+I know how to love and see what I'm worth-- I don't think any other toy can do that.
 </p>
 <em> {{page.date-written}} </em>